Carried away and now counting the cost

 This novel begins with a nighttime accident on the streets of Paris.
 An unnamed narrator is hit by a car whose driver he vaguely recalls having met before and then experiences a series of mysterious events.
 They culminate with an envelope stuffed full of bank notes being stuffed into his hand.
 Libération called this book “perfect” while L’Express described it as “cloaked in darkness, but it is a novel that is turned toward the light.”

 And finally I have The Japanese Lover by Isabel Allende.
 It’s fair to say that I have not yet warmed to Allende.
 But she has a huge following and a friend keeps raving about her so I thought she deserved another chance.
 As the title suggests this is a romance.
 In it we see a young Polish girl meet in San Fransisco and fall in love with the Japanese man employed as the family’s gardner.
 Their relationship is tested when in the aftermath of Pearl Harbour, Japanese residents in the US are rounded up and sent to internment camps.
 Fast forward to modern day San Francisco and the secrets of a passion lasting seventy years are revealed.

 Any of these books appeal to you? or maybe you’ve already read some of them?

-Posted on September 20, 2015, in France, Indonesia, Ireland, USA and tagged Edna O'Brien, Eka Kurniawan, Geraldine Brooks, Isabel Allende, patrick modiano, yasmina khadra.
+Posted on September 20, 2015, in American authors, French authors, Indonesian authors, Irish authors and tagged Edna O'Brien, Eka Kurniawan, Geraldine Brooks, Isabel Allende, patrick modiano, yasmina khadra.
 Bookmark the permalink.
 54 Comments.